No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 ≅ girl → she → mammal | Human
 ```

-This shift realizes an internal semantic transformation corresponding to exponential behavior.
+This shift realizes an internal conceptual transformation corresponding to exponential behavior.

 </br>

 ### 6.4.
 Definition of Ω

-Let **Ω** be an object in the Concept category, representing the **semantic truth space**.
+Let **Ω** be an object in the Concept category, representing the **conceptual truth space**.

 ```
 For any subobject (conceptual inclusion):